huudum/OneOT-project/README.md

 # OneOT-project
-Project made as a demo for OneOT canditature.
+Project made as a demonstration for applying for a job at 1oT.
-Frontend built using React and ReactBootstrap.
+Frontend built using React, most of the UI style with React Bootstrap.
-Backend built using SpringBoot and Rest API.
+Backend built using Spring Boot and Rest API in Java.
-Project will be built using gradle wrapper.
+Project will be run using gradle wrapper.

 # Running the build
 1. Clone the repository from https://github.com/huudum/OneOT-project